AdaGold/ride-share-rails/README.md

 Before you start writing _any_ code:

-- High five your team
+- High five your team (virtually, if needed)
 - Discuss communication style/feedback style with your team
 - Review the requirements with your team
 - Create a Trello board